krishnakaushik25/react-firebase-slack-web-app/README.md

 Working Sample Account: userx, userx@email.com, Password : 123456, Confirm password : 123456.

 If you have already registered, you can loin with the same creds you gave for registration otherwise it displays the error!!
+Some of the functionalities are:-

 #### Built a live chat app called CodeChat, where users will be able to create channels, to send messages to other users on those channels.
 #### Send media files, see when other users are typing, add emojis to their messages.